Writing for Graphic Novels 4-Week Zoom Workshop, Starts January 10th, 2023

 Instructor: Mat Heagerty

-Course is fully ONLINE and will meet weekly via Zoom on Thursdays from 7:00PM - 9:00PM MST.
+Course is fully ONLINE and will meet weekly via Zoom on Tuesdays from 7:00PM - 9:00PM MST.

 Contact us HERE if you have any questions about this class.